 Where to stay in Cafayate

 Altalaluna Hotel Boutique and Spa: Located on a vineyard (need I actually say more?), Altalauna is a quiet piece of paradise.
 Greeted with a glass of wine, we found this the perfect place to relax by the pool or at the spa.
-Note that it is outside of town, so only ideal if you have your own vehicle.
+Note that it is outside of town, so it is only ideal if you have your own vehicle.
 Reserve your room at Altalaluna Hotel Boutique and Spa.

 Tips for driving Quebrada de las Conchas

 - The main roads in this region are well-signposted and easy to drive.

 - The signage for each of the landmarks above is in Spanish.
 The signs are carved on freeform wood plaques.
 See the toad above for an example.

 - Trust your instincts over Google Maps.
 We found the app sent us down old roads far too often in Argentina and in the Atacama desert of Chile.
 The route on this page is all paved roads.

 - We found Maps.me to be more accurate than Google Maps in Argentina (and Chile), and it offers downloadable maps that work offline.

 - We flew from Argentina’s capital city of Buenos Aires.
 Had we taken ground transport, it would have taken us over 17 hours.

 - Don’t miss these general South America travel safety tips.